alja/Fireworks2/README.md

     http://localhost:7777/win1/

-3. Running remotely, when firewall is closed​
+3. Running remotely, when firewall is closed

     + If server is on remote desktop, e.g. lxplus, it is recommened to create a SSH tunnel.
 Below is an example of a tunnel from port 7777 to local desktop on port 1234:

    ` ssh -f -L 1234:localhost:7777 cms-ed-1 sleep 10000`